wistia/wistia-open-docs/_posts/plugin-api.md

 ## Using plugins with an iframe embed

-Wistia iframe embeds take the exact same JSON parameters as an API embed, but they must be properly URL-encoded.
+Wistia iframe embeds take the exact same JSON parameters as an API embed, but they must be properly URL-encoded using a bracket syntax.

 For example, here's the plugin parameters for the API embed above, but translated to be appended on an iframe src attribute.

-    &plugin[my-plugin-name]=%7BcustomOption%3Atrue%2Csrc%3A%22http%3A%2F%2Fmyscriptdomain.com%2Fmy-plugin-name.js%22%7D
+    plugin%5Bmy-plugin-name%5D%5BcustomOption%5D=true&plugin%5Bmy-plugin-name%5D%5Bsrc%5D=http%3A%2F%2Fmyscriptdomain.com%2Fmy-plugin-name.js

 ## Using the Plugin Grid